TriadGroupPlc/kubernetes-nginx-reverseproxy/README.md

+NOTE: Since this was last updated, the GeoIP service that nginx uses to restrict by GeoLocation is now a subscription service so you may find this part of the configuration no longer works.

 # Nginx/Kubernetes Reverse proxy configuration

 This Example demonstrates a simple nginx reverse-proxy configuration that can be used in a local Kubernetes deployment (e.g Docker for Windows).